 Working in partnership with the IEBC, researchers used a randomized evaluation to measure the impact of information dissemination on voter participation and trust in the new electoral institutions.
 The study included 12,160 polling stations covering 4.9 million registered voters with a Safaricom cell phone number, the dominant telecom operator in Kenya.

+(i.)
 Basic encouragements to vote

-Information on the IEBC itself
+(iii.)
+Information on the transparency and neutrality of the IEBC

 Researchers measured impacts on voter participation using official electoral data from the IEBC.
 Researchers also measured political attitudes via a phone survey around eight months after the election and the intensity of election-related violence, using geocoded violence data, right before and eight months after the election.

 The text message campaign led to a small increase in voter turnout, but it decreased trust in the electoral commission.
 Trust decreased most among voters who experienced election-related violence in their constituency and among voters linked to the party that lost the election for president.
 Overall, the results indicate that raising expectations about the quality of elections may reinforce distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.

 Voter turnout: Voter turnout increased at polling stations where voters received text messages.
 Receiving a text message treatment increased turnout by 0.3 percentage points, from a base of 87.7 percent in polling stations where voters received no messages.
 This effect was driven by messages that provided a basic encouragement to vote.